michaelkandziora/shell.envdiff/README.md

 duplicate keys are invalid input.
 Names start with a letter or underscore and may otherwise contain letters, digits, and underscores.

+Files are decoded as UTF-8.
+Read and decoding failures use the same safe error status and do not copy file contents into diagnostics.

 ```sh
 envdiff reference.env target.env
 ```